Final Fantasy VII

 Corrected Masterpiece, Correct ESRB Descriptor

-When it came time for the game to go full Greatest Hits, which it probably hit on Day 1, Sony must have had a lot of left over front inserts.
-The game’s first flirt with going green was only half way there.
+When it came time for the game to go full Greatest Hits, which it probably hit on Day 1, Sony must have had a lot of leftover front inserts.
+The game’s first flirt with going green was only halfway there.
 Everything but the front insert was the proper Greatest Hits coloring and design.
-This 50/50 variant was confirmed by two sealed copies on Ebay.
+This 50/50 variant was confirmed by two sealed copies on eBay.

 Also, the Memory Card Icon now reads “1 Blocks”.
 BECAUSE WHY NOT?!